Wakkerstroom, but that’s actually a sunset.

 My highlight this weekend was a mammal, not a nyoni for once!
 Two otters frolicking in the water at 4pm on Friday and Saturday afternoons.
 I think they were spotted-necked.
 They were swimming and diving and baljaaring.
 Every now and then they would hold their heads high and shake them.
 Once one kept its head above water for a minute or so while it ate something.
 Their tails were flattened vertically like an eel’s – the main reason I thought they were spotted-necked as I think clawless’ tails are round – are they?
 The last time I saw otter was in the Okavango Delta at Oddballs Palm Island Luxury Lodge (which isn’t).

-We didn’t see the special birds, it was very windy a lot of the time.
+We didn’t see the special birds, it was windy a lot of the time.
 Next time . . .
+Saw lots of other good birds anyway.

 We had two excellent guides.
 David Nkosi who knew his way around the distrik, and Mike Spain who knew the full text of Monty Python’s King Arthur sketch!
 We scanned the lake and the forest but no watery tart proffered us no sword . . .